Einsam616/Beta_Resources/README.md

 OMG 3.3.50-Resources!

 If you get some errors
 delete you TextMapCache.bin

-And Enjyo~
+And Enjyo my res！